 Sign up with most VPN companies and you've no idea how busy their servers might be.
 Is there enough bandwidth for everyone to get decent speeds, or will performance drop to a crawl at peak times?
 There's no way to tell off the bat.

-VPNBook's Dedicated VPN plan offers you a dedicated VPN server with CPU, memory and 500GB+ monthly bandwidth allocated for your use.
-This can't guarantee good performance, but it should ensure you avoid the bottlenecks of the low-end competition, and get you more consistent speeds whenever you're online.
+Swiss-based VPNBook's Dedicated VPN (opens in new tab) plan offers you a VPN server with CPU time, memory and 500GB+ monthly bandwidth dedicated for your use.
+The idea is that you avoid the bottlenecks of the low-end competition, and maybe get more consistent speeds whenever you're online.

 - Want to try VPNBook?
 Check out the website here (opens in new tab)